datastax/labs/dse-early-adopter-release/20200107/graph/README.md

 To write your own applications which work with the DataStax Graph Labs preview, you'll need special Labs versions of the Java and Python drivers.
-Visit the [DataStax Labs][1] website and download DataStax Graph (DSG).
+Visit the [DataStax Labs][1] website and download DataStax Early Adopter Release.
 Then expand the zip file and refer to the `python-driver` and `java-driver` directories for further instructions.

 ## Next Steps